Best holiday rental deals in Suffolk

 This graph shows the holiday letting availability rate for the next twelve months.
-The week with the highest booking rate in the next 6 months is in December (22/12 - 29/12), where 61% of the holiday lettings are booked.
-More accommodations are available in a week of March (30/03 - 06/04) as the booking rate is only 21%.
+The week with the highest booking rate in the next 6 months is in July (27/07 - 03/08), when 57% of the holiday lettings are booked.
+More properties are available during one week of October (12/10 - 19/10), when the booking rate is only 13%.

-This is the climate diagram in Suffolk.
-In July maximum temperatures go higher than 22°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 1° low.
-The rainiest month is July while the driest month is September.
+This is the climate diagram for Suffolk.
+In July, maximum temperatures climb above 22°.
+No heat wave is expected in February, when minimum average temperatures usally hit a 1° low.
+The rainiest month is July, while the driest month is September.

 Discover history and quaint villages with Suffolk holiday lettings